oat-sa/taohub-user-guide/User Guide 3.2/Interactions/match-interaction.md

 ###Specifying the correct number of associations

 You can specify the minimum and maximum number of associations the test-taker will be asked to provide (before he can continue to the next question) in the *Number of associations* boxes in the Interaction properties panel.
-By default these are empty, which means the test-taker can include as many (or as few) associations as he likes.
+By default these are empty, which means the test-taker can include as many (or as few) matches, or  associations, as he likes.
 Setting the minimum to 0 allows the test-taker to skip the question.
 </aside>

 **4.** Click *Response* on the right of blue interaction header to define the correct answer(s).